robenkleene/design-references/after-effects/after-effects-scripting.md

 # After Effects Scripting

+## Creating & Editing

-Scripts are stored at `/Applications/Adobe After Effects 2024/Scripts/`, as a best practice, add a `User` directory in that directory to store user scripts.
+- Scripts are stored at `/Applications/Adobe After Effects 2024/Scripts/`, as a best practice, add a `User` directory in that directory to store user scripts.

-Scripts usually require `After Effeccts > Settings... > Scripting & Expressions... > Allow Scripts to Write Files and Access Network` to be toggled on
+- Scripts usually require `After Effeccts > Settings... > Scripting & Expressions... > Allow Scripts to Write Files and Access Network` to be toggled on

+## Running

+- Scripts are run under `File > Scripts`

 ## Examples